iggy-smart/voice-alt/female-voice-en.md

 ## Exploring pitch
 S:
 1) Answer questions: What is pitch?
-What is average female range
+What is average female range?
 2) Our goal is to explore your vocal range
 3) and speak in higher pitch

-+W: Average female voice is higher than masculine voice.
++W: Average female voice has higher pitch than masculine voice.

 -D: Pitch is less significant than other components like weight and resonance.
 There is no strict requirement for extending your higher vocal range limitation.